hugollm/react-bootstrap/README.md

 ## Features

-* Working "hello world" application out of the box.
+* Working "hello world" out of the box.
-* Write your code using the newest javascript features.
+* Write your code using the newest javascript features (babel env).
-* Write your react components with JSX.
+* Write your react components with JSX (babel react).
-* Development server with hot module replacement for styles.
-This means you will not be annoyed by a page refresh everytime you change a color.
+* Hot module replacement for components and styles.
+This means you will not be annoyed by a page refresh everytime you change something.
-* Write your styles in Sass.
+* Write your styles with Sass.
 Keep the files close to your components.
 * You can write your imports relative to `src` directory.
-No need to have imports like `../../dir/lib`.
+No need to have imports like `../../../dir/file`.
 * Source maps.
-You can find errors from browser without having to read bundle code.
+You can find errors from your browser without having to stare at bundle code.
-* Optimized build with proper environment configuration and uglify.
-Build command emits bundle that starts at just ~123 KB (~52 KB with Gzip).
+* Optimized build for production.
+Emitted bundle starts at just ~123KB (~52KB Gzipped).
-* You can safely heavy cache the generated bundle in production.
-The build command makes sure the generated `index.html` file references the bundle with a unique hash.
+* Clients can safely cache the built js bundle.
+Build command makes sure the generated `index.html` references the bundle by hash.

 ## Quick Start